Childhood trauma – cPTSD Symptoms

 - Depressive disorders,

 - Psychosomatic disorders, mainly in the form of persistent pain disorders.

 Problem areas that are particularly significant for personal growth after childhood trauma also include self-harm and other self-harming or self-endangering behaviours, including suicidal thoughts.
 It may seem contradictory, but they help – at least in the short term – with self-regulation and relief.

-Equally important are stressful feelings such as grief, shame, guilt, and anger and rage.
+Equally important are stressful feelings such as grief, shame, and guilt, but also anger and rage.
 To deal with them, it is crucial to have sufficient methods of self-control at hand.
 (The same applies to maintaining a therapeutic relationship even when irritations or other difficulties arise).
 Therefore, techniques for dealing with difficult emotions are prerequisites for personal growth in cPTSD.

 The area of personal resources is similarly vital for individual resilience.
 Understanding, interpreting and naming problems is particularly important for successful self-help.

 - Post-traumatic stress disorder / Complex post-traumatic stress disorder,

 - Anxiety disorders,

 - Psychosomatic disorders,

 - Suicidal thoughts,